atiro/national-collection-visualisation/methodology.md

 Please Note: This is a work in progress and this methodology may be reviewed.

-The institutions used for this work are taken from the report -.
+The institutions used for this work are taken from the report '' with the addition of the National Library of Scotland.

 ## Data sources (websites/annual reports)

 For each institution, the website for the institution was searched for.
-From this website the institution was placed into:
+From the information on the website the institution was placed into a:

   * A sector
-  * A topic
+  * A topic (mixed if more than one topic)
-  * A type
+  * A type of institution (museum, library, archive, university)

-Of course, by placing a large institution into a single topic, this will miss out on some very large areas of this institutions collection on another topic.
-For this reason, sub-collections are also able to have different topics and there are presentations of the data at the sub-collections level.
+Of course, by picking a single topic for a large institution, this may miss out on some very large areas of the institutions collection on another topic.
+To try to give a wider view, sub-collections are also able to have different topics and there are presentations of the data at the sub-collections level.

 ## Sub-collections